- The Call for Abstracts for Talks and Micro-Talks closes 31 October 2020.

 Time will be strictly adhered to as the schedule is tight.

-In case of technical and network problems all accepted talks must be pre-recorded as a screencast (slide show with narration) and the video uploaded along with your presentation slides ahead of time.
+All accepted talks must be pre-recorded as a screencast (slide show with narration) and the video uploaded along with your presentation slides ahead of time.
+In case of technical and/or network problems this video will be used instead of the live stream.

 Please normalise the audio track to avoid sudden changes between soft and loud and keep the volume to a normal conversational level.